 In the film's story, the pirates are descendants of the French Buccaneers of Hispaniola.
 The secret enclave of them has been in existence since it was established by Jean-David Nau aka François l'Olonnais (c.
 1635 - c.
-1668) during the 17th Century.
+1668) during the seventeenth century.
 L'Olonnais was a real life pirate who was active in the Caribbean Sea during the 1660s.
 The pirate leader played by David Warner is also called Jean-David Nau, named after their legendary ancestor.

 The filming location for "The Island", the secret modern pirate island setting, was the volcanic island of Antigua in the West Indies.
 Key location filming on this island took place at a region known as Indian Creek.
-Here, huts, trails and a village were constructed in a mango grove to create the pirates' hideaway society.
+Here, huts, trails, and a village were constructed in a mango grove, to create the pirates' hideaway society.

 The person played by Michael Caine is called Blair Maynard.
-The character has the same last name as the Royal Navy Captain Robert Maynard RN (c.
-1684 - 4 January 1751), First Lieutenant of the HMS Pearl, who killed the legendary pirate Blackbeard in a fight.
+The character has the same last name as the Royal Navy Captain Robert Maynard R.N. (c.
+1684 - January 4, 1751), First Lieutenant of the HMS Pearl, who killed the legendary pirate Blackbeard in a fight.
 Such a connection is referred to in the film's story when the pirates make such an association with the same last names.

 The fictional vessel, the United States Coast Guard cutter (USCGS) "New Hope", was portrayed by the real life USCGC, the "Dauntless" (WMEC-624).
 This movie is one of two films that she has appeared, the other being Licence to Kill (1989).
 Coast Guard cutter USCGC Dauntless (WMEC 624) used to deploy out of Florida, but now is home ported in Galveston, Texas.